graphbrain/graphbrain/docs/manual/parsers.md

 ### Reading and parsing sources

-The `Parser` class integrates with the [readers](readers.md) module to parse text from files, URLs and Wikipedia articles in a single call:
+The `Parser` class integrates with the [readers](readers.md) module to read a source and parse its text in a single call:

 ```python
 # Iterate over parse results block by block